Important Rider Info

 There is plenty of parking available at the Santa Fe Century's start/finish venue.
 Please follow the signs for parking when you arrive.

-The Century offers great looking jerseys, shirts and caps.
+The Century offers great looking jerseys, socks and t-shirts.
 This year's models can be seen in our our Store.
 Order apparel when you register.
 A limited quantity will be available for purchase the day before and on the day of the ride - and we sell out.

 Santa Fe is at 7,000 feet.
 That is a mile and a half above sea level!
 If you live at sea level or a significantly lower elevation, please allow a couple of days, if possible, for your body to adjust to the high altitude.
 Also, in the Spring we can have 40 degree temperature swings from the early morning to mid-afternoon.
 Our humidity level is also very low, which is why we have the beautiful blue skies.
 But, visitors need to drink more water than usual to stay hydrated.

 These bike shops can rent bikes if you're not able to bring your own: